ealva-com/preference-store/README.md

 ## Pull/Change Requests
 Suggestions and Pull Requests welcome.
 Also, if you have a question, or a proposed change, open an issue for discussion.
-## Future
-I have plans on adding a library which has [Compose][compose] functions for preference UI.

 [maven-preference-store]: https://search.maven.org/search?q=g:com.ealva%20AND%20a:preference-store
 [preference-store-snapshot]: https://oss.sonatype.org/content/repositories/snapshots/com/ealva/preference-store/